Westmoreland, Tennessee

-Westmoreland is a town in Sumner County, Tennessee, United States, and is bordering southern Kentucky.The population was 2,093 at the 2000 census and 2,206 at the 2010 census.
+Westmoreland is a town in Sumner County, Tennessee, United States, and is bordering southern Kentucky.
+As of the 2020 census, Westmoreland had a population of 2,718.
 The town name was inspired by a wealthy lumberman from North Carolina, sharing the same name.

 History

-Westmoreland is notable for a few things in its history, including having been an old railroad town and containing one of the smallest railroad tunnels there is.
+Despite being a relatively small town, Westmoreland is notable for several things, among them having the shortest railway tunnel in the world, at 42 feet long.

 Originally created in 1901 by a state charter, the town was officially incorporated to the State of Tennessee in February 1901.
 In the years that followed, it slowly grew to the albeit small population it had today.

 In the early 2000s, the Westmoreland Elementary school shut down, and relocated to a school closer to the Middle and High schools.
 The building today stands as Westmoreland Dream Center, and is a hub for can food drives and some boy scout activities.

-The town has the smallest railroad tunnel in the world, smaller than the average American living room.
-It was built sometime during the early to mid 1900s and today is known as Little Tunnel.
+The town claims to have the smallest railroad tunnel in the world, built in 1887, which is approximately 45 feet long.
+It is sometimes called "Little Tunnel".
+However, a tunnel in Backbone Rock Recreation Area, Shady Valley, Tennessee, also claims to be the shortest.

 A mural in Town Square depicts the tunnel, along with a few other notable buildings and places.